mitblr-club/template/README.md

 ## Configuration

-1. All core config. values of the template exist in the root at [`site.config.ts`](/site.config.ts).
+1. All core config. values of the template exist at [`/config/site.ts`](/config/site.ts).
+For convenience, we recommend using the Config Generator available at [https://mitblr.club/generators/config](https://mitblr.club/generators/config), although you can also edit these files directly.

     ```ts
     export const siteConfig = {